MOTORCYCLE ACCIDENT INJURY COMPENSATION

-Due to a combination of complexity and lack of understanding, CTP insurers and General Practitioners are known to incorrectly categorise injuries as ‘minor’.
+Due to a combination of complexity and lack of understanding, CTP insurers are known to incorrectly categorise injuries as ‘threshold injuries’.
 These mistakes can cost injured motorcyclists tens or even hundreds of thousands of dollars in compensation and benefits.

-If your CTP insurer issues a liability determination stating that you have sustained a ‘minor injury’, you should urgently seek legal advice from Advantage Legal.
-Injured motorcyclists only have 28 days to dispute the decision of the insurer.
+If your CTP insurer issues a liability determination stating that you have sustained a ‘threshold injury’, you should urgently seek legal advice from Advantage Legal.
 Our initial consultation is free and can be arranged at a time that suits you.

 The NSW motor accident scheme allows injured motorcyclists to challenge almost any formal decision that an insurer makes.
 Most decisions initially must be sent back to the CTP insurer for an internal review of their decision.
 If that decision is upheld or altered in a manner which is unsatisfactory, you may challenge the decision in the Personal Injury Commission or in some circumstances, Court.

-You have 28 days to lodge an internal review, however the process can be quite overwhelming without legal representation.
+In most circumstances an internal review needs to be lodged within 28 days.
+This process can be quite overwhelming without legal representation when you are injured and have no experience dealing with highly trained insurance claims staff.
 If you’d like assistance with your motorcycle accident dispute, get in touch with our team.
 We have decades of experience in dealing with claims just like yours.

-Motorcyclist compensation entitlements vary considerably depending on whether you were at-fault for the accident and whether your injuries are ‘not minor injuries’.
-The concept of ‘minor injury’ is defined in motor accident compensation legislation.
-If you’d like to know more about minor injuries, please read our FAQ called What is a ‘minor injury’?
+Motorcyclist compensation entitlements vary considerably depending on whether you were at-fault for the accident and whether your injuries are ‘not threshold injuries’.
+The concept of ‘threshold injury’ is defined in motor accident compensation legislation.
+If you’d like to know more about threshold injuries, please read our FAQ called What is a ‘threshold injury’?